moehriegitt/vastringify/README.md

    arguments never print, and never consume a `~` format, but always just return the stream error.

- - any letter mentioned above in lowercase only also exists in uppercase, and then prints whatever is usually printed in lowercase in uppercase, like like hexadecimal digits or numeric base prefixes like `0B` or `0X`.

- - any letter not mentioned above is reserved for future use.
-   If used, U+FFFC, the object replacement character, is output and the argument is skipped.
-   Unfortunately, no compile time error can be generated.

- - any combination of letter and type not mentioned above prints in default notation `~s`.

  - `~` prints `~` characters.
 By default, one is printed.
 The width gives the number of tildes, e.g. `~5~` prints `~~~~~`, and `~0~` prints nothing.  `~*~` reads the width from an argument.
-The precision and justification flags are ignored.
+The use of precision and justification flags is reserved for future use, and it is unspecified how the library handles them.

+ - any letter mentioned above in lowercase only also exists in uppercase, and then prints whatever is usually printed in lowercase in uppercase, like like hexadecimal digits or numeric base prefixes like `0B` or `0X`.

+ - any format character not mentioned above is reserved for future use.
+If used, the argument is skipped, and the `VA_E_FORMAT` error is set in the stream.

+ - any combination of format character and type not mentioned above prints in default notation.

 Function parameters behind the last format specifier in the format string are printed in default notation after everything that is